-Within the constraints of the program, Agencies shall provide services to buildings that have rental units occupied by eligible households.
-Agencies are required to make a substantial effort to weatherize a number of rental units that is proportional to the percentage of renters in the low-income population residing in their service territory.
+Within the constraints of the program, agencies shall provide services to buildings that have rental units occupied by eligible households.

 3.2 Household Eligibility

 Household eligibility is established by the WHEAP provider in the county where the applicant resides.
 For information regarding WHEAP eligibility guidelines, see the WHEAP Manual, Chapters 3 and 4.